Some tips before escalating

 After you've filled out the escalation summary and submitted the request, an alert is sent to an Escalation Manager for review.
 An Escalation Manager will review the request and reply directly in the case you escalated with a decision or plan of action.

 What if I'm not satisfied with the current escalation decision or progress?

 Should you be unsatisfied with the results of your case escalation, you have the option to go up a higher level by clicking the "Escalate Case" button again.
 When the "Escalate Case" button is used again, you'll be presented with a different form acknowledging the next-level escalation and again requesting you provide an explanation around the reason for escalating again / higher.
 Once submitted, an Escalation Manager will review the request and respond directly within the escalated case.

 You can perform this process multiple times.
 The higher the escalation, the more members of Leadership or Management will be involved.
 Here's a breakdown of the various levels and what occurs:

 Level 3: All of the previous manager groups from Level 2 are alerted, but in addition, the Senior Director of Global Technical Support will be included.
-A full root cause analysis will be completed to understand why this case needed an escalation to this level.
+A full analysis will be completed to understand why this case needed an escalation to this level.

-Level 4: All of the managers from Level 3 are alerted, but VP of Support is also alerted and will take personal responsibility to drive through to completion.
+Level 4: All of the managers from Level 3 are alerted, but our VP of Support is also alerted and will take personal responsibility to drive through to completion.

 So you've launched a subscription with one of our products and ran into an issue or have a question that you couldn't find the answer for on this community.
 Don't fret - we've got you covered!
 It's our mission to ensure your support experience is seamless and effortless.